LNP-WG/lnp-node/README.md

-# lnp-node: Lightning Network Protocol Node
+# LNP Node: Lightning Network Protocol Node

-`lnp-node` is a new Lightning Network node written from scratch in Rust.
+LNP Node is a new Lightning Network node written from scratch in Rust.
-Actually, it's a suite of daemons/microservices able to run both Lightning Network Protocol (LNP) and Generalized Lightning Channels (GLC).
+Actually, it's a suite of daemons/microservices able to run both Lightning Network (LN) as it is defined in BOLT standards - and generalized lightning codenamed "Bifrost": a full refactoring of the lightning network protocols supporting Taproot, Schnorr signatures, RGB assets, DLCs, multi-peer channels, channel factories/channel composability and many other advanced features.
+LNP Node operates using Internet2 networking protocols and specially-designed microservice architecture.

 One may ask: another LN node?
 Why we need it?
-And what is "Lightning network protocol" and "Generalized Lightning Channels"?
+And what is this lightning network protocol (LNP), and Internet2 networking and generalization of lightning channels coming with Bifrost?

+**Lightning Network Protocol** is unification of both "normal" (or "legacy") Lightning network and Bifrost: a family of protocols operating on top of bitcoin protocols (BP) and together composing family of LNP/BP tech stack.

-**Lightning Network Protocol** is normal Lightning messaging protocol extracted from BOLTs and extended to support arbitrary messaging, RPC, P2P and publish/ subscribe APIs over TCP/IP, TCP/Tor, UDP, ZeroMQ and high latency communication channels (mesh/satellite networks) with end-to-end encryption.
+**Internet2** is a set of best practices to use existing protocols in network communications preserving most of privacy and anonymity.
+It supports both P2P and RCP (client-server) operations and represents lightning-styled Noise_XK encrypted communications (instead of SSL/TLS) for P2P and encrypted ZeroMQ for client-server communications.
+This allows to avoid most common pitfalls with centralized certificate authorities or plain-text low-efficiency JSON/XML RPC or web service protocols.
+P2P layer is an extract from BOLT-8 and, partially, BOLT-1, extended to support arbitrary messaging, RPC, P2P and publish/ subscribe APIs over TCP/IP, TCP/Tor, UDP, ZeroMQ and high latency communication channels (mesh/satellite networks) with end-to-end encryption.
 It is 100% LN compatible (and in these terms Lightning Network runs on this protocol de-facto)